iamvery/testing-workshop/doc/WORKSHOP.md

 ...
 ```

  Oh no!..
 Actually, oh _yes_.
 This is telling you that you're missing a fundamental interface on our model, the `Link` `title`.
-This hint informs you that it is time to zoom in with our testing strategy.
+These errors inform you that it is time to zoom in with your testing strategy.
 It's time to build this new interface with an isolated test.

 ## Isolated Testing

-When adding a feature to an object in your system, you generally want to realize it in isolation.
-You will start by writing an isolated test and then building the behavior needed to make it pass.
-This type of test is often called a "unit test", but defining "unit" is fraught with confusion.
-The point is, it's isolated for testing.
+When adding interfaces, you generally want to realize them in isolation.
+Start by writing an isolated test and then building the behavior needed to make it pass.
+This type of test is sometimes called a "unit test", but folks struggle to agree on what "unit" means.
+The point is, the subject under test is being isolated from the rest of the system.

 ---

 ### ✍️ _WRITE!_

-Write an isolated test for the `Link` `title` method.
+Add an isolated test for the `Link` `title` method.
 It will return the page title for the link's URL.
 Here's the skeleton for this new spec file:

 ```ruby
 # in spec/models/link_spec.rb